knicklabs/lorem-ipsum.js/README.md

 ### lorem-ipsum.js

-lorem-ipsum.js is a Node.js and Component.js module for generating passages of lorem ipsum text.
+lorem-ipsum.js is a Node.js, Component.js, and React Native module for generating passages of lorem ipsum text.
 Lorem ipsum text is commonly used as placeholder text in publishing, graphic design, and web development.

 ### Using the Module (Node.js)